 How to Create Animated Typing Effect on WordPress

-So if you wonder how you can achieve the same effect, read on.
+If you wonder how you can achieve the same effect, read on.
 I will explain it in this article.
 It is quite easy.

 I did it using a plugin.
 I used the plugin called Typed JS: A typewriter style animation, but there is also another plugin for this, Typing Effect, and that one does the same job.
 But I will explain how the Typed JS plugin works, as that is what I have used in my case.